Harford County

 News Update: Maryland Department of the Environment Issues New Fish Consumption Advisory and Guidelines.
 Click here to learn more.

 While entering natural waters is not risk-free, monitoring for indicator bacteria provides a way to minimize potential health risks that may be associated with entering the water.
-Disease-causing microorganisms (or pathogens) occurring naturally or associated with untreated sewage and animal waste can pose a health threat to those entering into the water.
+Disease-causing microorganisms (or pathogens) occurring naturally or associated with untreated sewage and animal waste can pose a health threat to those entering the water.
 Because there are so many potential pathogens, “indicator organisms” are used to assess water quality.
 Indicator organisms, such as Enterococci and E.coli, are two bacteria commonly found in the gut of warm-blooded animals and are used to indicate a recent source of pollution at a beach.
 The United States Environmental Protection Agency (EPA) has developed water quality criteria based on studies that show an elevated health risk to swimmers when thresholds of indicator bacteria are exceeded.

 According to the Maryland Department of the Environment and the Maryland Department of Health: Beaches are places where people engage in activities that could result in the accidental swallowing of water.
 Maryland defines beaches as, “natural waters, including points of access, used by the public for swimming, surfing, or other similar water contact activities.”
 In Maryland, the beach season is designated from Memorial Day to Labor Day.